Black Bazar

 Black Bazar is a literary fiction novel written by Congolese novelist Alain Mabanckou and published in February 2009.
 It depicts post colonial Congo and is narrated a character known as Buttologist—a reference to his love for his love for buttocks.

-In 2012, the novel was translated to French by Sarah Ardizzone.
+In 2012, the novel was translated from French by Sarah Ardizzone.
 Jane Housham in a review for The Guardian called Black Bazar a "dazzling cultural catalogue."
 Adele King review that it was fun and easy to read.

 Themes

 The novel incorporate themes such as colonialism, feminism, eroticism and luxury.